Charles-Dea/B3GE/README.md

 ## Function Docs
 `engine = init()`

-opens a window and returns an engine
+Opens a window and returns an engine.

+possible exceptions:

+Exception - 'failed to compile vertex shader'

+Exception - 'failed to compile fragment shader'

+Exception - 'failed to initialize glfw'

+Exception - 'failed to create window'

 `draw(engine)`

-draws a frame
+Draws a frame.
+Returns no value.
+Does not raise exceptions.